 Foxgloves (Digitalis) are quintessential shade plants.
 Tall stems make them ideal for growing at the back of a border.
 When the display is finished, it's easy to collect and sow foxgloves, so you can welcome their beautiful blooms each year.

 Clematis x durandii

 Need a climber for shade?
 Clematis x durandii is ideal for growing in partial shade.
 Don't forget – clematis love their roots to be cool, so plant deeply and mulch generously.
 Here's how to plant clematis.

-If you’re looking for plants for winter shade, take a look at our feature on shade-loving plants for winter.
+If you're looking for shade-loving plants for winter interest, take a look at our feature on shade-loving plants for winter.